TAU-VAILab/HaLo-NeRF/README.md

 ## Retrive the relevant images
 TODO: Fill here

-## Create the data for the semantic part
+## Create the data for the semantic model

-To create semantic data, for training the semantic part - run:
+To create semantic data, for training the semantic model - run:
 ```
 python clipseg_ft_horiz_slider.py \
 --prompts '{prompt1};{prompt2};{prompt3} etc...' \